Sunnyoung22/Metronome/README.md

 # Piano Metronome Web App 🎹
-## Play not just the notes, but the silence between them
-## ——for music breathes where fingers meet soul.
+## Play not just the notes, but the silence between them——for music breathes where fingers meet soul.

 A simple, beginner-friendly web-based metronome designed for piano practice.
 Perfect for learner who need a clean, accessible tempo tool.